The escape in history: Chögyam Trungpa and Ernest Shackleton.

-- Expedition: adrift on ice, then hard journey, voyage to Elephant Island.
-5 ½ months.
+- Expedition: camping while adrift on ice, then hard journey, voyage to Elephant Island.
+4 ½ months.

-- Escape: flight from East Tibet, including sometimes terrifying challenges.
+- Escape: arduous flight from East Tibet, including sometimes terrifying challenges.
 5 months.

 - Refugees' exhausting trek across immense, trackless mountain wilderness.
-In latter stages many were starving, eating their leather bags.
+Near the end many were starving, eating their leather bags.
 3 months.

 - Shackleton's climb over 3,000' mountain terrain to whaling station.
 Adequate food.
 36 hours.

-- After deadly Communist attack, spent and starving survivors climb 19,000' over midwinter Himalayas.
-Survive on residual food scrapings, scraps of leather.
+- After deadly gunfire Communist attack, exhausted, starving survivors climb 19,000' over midwinter Himalayas to Pema Ko.
+Food: boiled leather scraps.
 10 days.